ithemes/iThemes-Security/readme.txt

 == Installation ==

-Don't want to configure Better WP Security yourself but still want to make sure your site is secure as possible? <a href="http://fooplugins.com/plugins/better-wp-security/" target="_blank">Purchase premium installation and configuration for Better WP Security</a>
+Don't want to configure iThemes Security yourself but still want to make sure your site is secure as possible? <a href="http://fooplugins.com/plugins/ithemes-security/" target="_blank">Purchase premium installation and configuration for iThemes Security</a>

 1. Backup your Wordpress database, config file, and .htaccess file
 2. Upload the zip file to the `/wp-content/plugins/` directory
 3. Unzip
 4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Visit the Better security menu for checklist and options
+5. Visit the Security menu for checklist and options

 NOTE: It is possible that something will break due to the complexity of the changes made by this plugin.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!

 == Frequently Asked Questions ==

-= Why does Better WP Security require WordPress the latest WordPress version?
+= Why does iThemes Security require WordPress the latest WordPress version?
 Can't I use a slightly older version? =
 * One of the best practices a WordPress site owner can do to keep their site secure is to keep your software up to date.
 Because of this fact I do not test this plugin in anything but the latest stable version of WordPress and will only guarantee it works in the latest version.

 = Will this completely stop all attacks on my site? =
-* Of course not.
-Better WP Security is designed to help improve the security of your WordPress installation from many common attack methods.
+* Of course not. iThemes Security is designed to help improve the security of your WordPress installation from many common attack methods.
 It can no way prevent every possible attack on your website.
 Nothing replaces diligence and good practice.
 This plugin just makes it a little easier for you to apply both.

 = Is "one-click" protection good enough? =
 * While one-click protection will go a long way to helping reduce the risk of attack on your site, the more features you can activate the better off you are.
-If you have a plugin or theme that conflicts with a feature of Better WP Security then just turn off the offending feature.
+If you have a plugin or theme that conflicts with a feature of iThemes Security then just turn off the offending feature.
 It is better to use as much as you can than to not use anything at all.

 = Is this only for new sites or can I use it on existing sites too? =
 * Many of the changes made by this plugin are complex and can break existing sites.
 While it can be installed in either a new or existing site I cannot stress enough the importance of making a backup of your existing site before applying any of the options in this plugin.

 = Will this work on all servers and hosts? =
-* Better WP Security requires Apache or LiteSpeed and mod_rewrite or NGINX to work.
+* iThemes Security requires Apache or LiteSpeed and mod_rewrite or NGINX to work.
 * While this plugin should work on all hosts with Apache or LiteSpeed and mod_rewrite or NGINX it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
 For this reason it is extremely important that you make a backup of your site before installing on any existing site as, if you run out of resources during an operation such as renaming your database table, you may need your backup to be able to restore access to your site.
 * Finally, please make sure you have adequate RAM if you plan to use the file change detector of make large backups.